Metro in Paris

 Map of RER and Transilien trains

-For complete rail schedules in and around Paris (metro, RER, Transilien and trams), visit: ratp.fr/plan-transilien.
+For complete rail plans in and around Paris (metro, RER, Transilien and trams), visit: ratp.fr/plan-transilien.

 This article may contain affiliate links from which our editorial team may earn commissions if you click on the link.
 See our Advertising Policy page.